yenh-cs/yenh-cs.github.io/README.md

 Standard Deviation = sqrt(1/n * Σ(xi - x̄)^2), where sqrt denotes the square root and all the other symbols are the same as in the variance formula.
 ```

-One useful tool in a data scientist's tool box is **Box plots** which are an essential tool for visualizing the measures of central tendency and dispersion.
+One useful tool in a data scientist's toolbox is **Box plots** which are an essential tool for visualizing the measures of central tendency and dispersion.
 They offer a simple way to compare multiple datasets and identify differences between them, making it easy to spot outliers.
 By analyzing the quartiles of data based on the median, box plots can provide insights into the data's characteristics and identify potential problems.
 For example, suppose we are analyzing the performance of two different machine learning models.
 We can use a box plot to compare the accuracy scores of the two models.
 If the box plot shows that the median score of the first model is higher than the second model, we can conclude that the first model performs better.
 If the box plot shows that the second model has a wider range, we can investigate further to identify any outliers or potential issues with the data.

 ![This is a box plot.](/assets/images/boxplot.png "This is a box plot.")

-It should pay attention that the the area below the median is greater than the area above the median line in a box plot.
+It should pay attention that the area below the median is greater than the area above the median line in a box plot.
 It means that the lower half of the data set is more spread out than the upper half of the data set.
 This can happen when the distribution of the data is skewed, with a longer tail on one side of the median than the other.
 The box plot shows the quartiles of the data, which are based on the median, so if the data is skewed, the lower quartile (Q1) and upper quartile (Q3) may be closer together on one side of the median than the other.
 This can result in a longer box on one side of the median and a shorter box on the other side, with more outliers on the longer side.
 In general, if the area below the median is much greater than the area above the median line in a box plot, it suggests that there is more variability in the lower half of the data set than in the upper half.
 However, the exact interpretation depends on the shape of the distribution and the nature of the data being analyzed.

+&nbsp;
+_________________
+&nbsp;

+#### **Multi-stage Cluster Sample vs Stratified Random Sample**
+* **A multi-stage cluster** sample is a sampling technique used when the population is large and geographically dispersed.
+The population is divided into clusters, such as regions or cities, and a subset of clusters is randomly selected.
+Then, within the selected clusters, a further subset of units, such as households or individuals, is randomly chosen for data collection.
+This sampling method involves multiple stages of sampling, where clusters are selected first and then units within the clusters.
+Suppose a researcher wants to study the dietary habits of people in a large country.
+Instead of trying to survey the entire population, the researcher opts for a multi-stage cluster sample.
+First, the country is divided into clusters based on administrative regions (e.g., states or provinces).
+Then, a random sample of clusters is selected, such as 10 states.
+Next, within each selected state, a further random sample of cities or towns is chosen.
+Finally, within the selected cities or towns, households or individuals are randomly selected for data collection.
+This multi-stage approach allows the researcher to obtain a representative sample from different regions of the country efficiently.

+&nbsp;
+_________________
 &nbsp;

 #### **Statistical Power**
 Statistical power refers to the probability of correctly rejecting a null hypothesis when it is false.
 In other words, it measures the ability of a statistical test to detect an effect or relationship if it truly exists in the population being studied.